monome/docs/norns/engine-study-3.md

 	//   are present on the Server when requested below s.sync;

-	// build our source + pass it arguments:
+	// build our source and pass it arguments:
 	~synths[\source] = Synth.new("source", [
 		\outMain, ~busses[\mainOut], // connecting to the mainOut bus
 		\outSend1, ~busses[\delaySend], // connecting to the delaySend bus